brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

-Some implementations of `offsetof` substracts the value of the null pointer to the result in case the null pointer does not compare to 0, which is really rare but appear(ed) to be true on certain architectures (see [this page][c-faq]).
+Some implementations of `offsetof` substracts the value of the null pointer to the result in case the null pointer does not compare to 0, which is really rare but appear(ed) to be true on some architectures (see [this page][c-faq]).

 {% highlight c linenos %}